emasab/shelltile/README.md

 # ShellTile

-*Hi, if you like the extension take a look at my Linkedin profile: https://www.linkedin.com/in/emanuele-sabellico-2bb53016/*

 A tiling window extension for GNOME Shell.
 Just move a window over another one, holding down the Control key, and you'll see the magic!
 Grouped windows minimize, resize, raise and change workspace together.
 Maximize a window to remove it from the group.

 ### New feature!
 Grouping edge tiling